 23. Minus33 Light Trek Runner Sock

 Merino wool is known for being soft and light but warm.
-It’s also naturally moisture-wicking and quick-drying, and we can’t understate the importance of dry feet on the road or trail.
+It’s also naturally moisture-wicking and quick-drying.
+We can’t understate the importance of dry feet on the road or trail.

 Some runners may feel that the sock is too short to be comfortable.
 It can be a worse problem in winter, when short socks may allow a sneaky space around the ankle for biting wind to get in.